learning-zone/angular-basics/notes/angular.md

   }
 }
 ```
-At the component level We can subscribe to single observable array and save the responses separately.
+At the component level we can subscribe to single observable array and save the responses separately.
-Example:
 ```typescript
 import { Component, OnInit } from '@angular/core';
 import { DataService } from "../data.service";